Call Now for a FREE Consultation Call Now (407) 712-7300

 Are There Any Exceptions to the Limitations on Wrongful Death?

-Certain circumstances may alter the standard Florida wrongful death statute of limitations timeline.
-The law does stipulate certain exceptions to the general statute of limitations, allowing some flexibility under specific circumstances:
+Certain circumstances may alter the standard wrongful death Florida statute of limitations timeline.
+The start of this allotted time—or any suspension of it—can be affected by different factors. § 95.051 stipulates the exceptions to the general statute of limitations, allowing some flexibility under specific circumstances:

 • Minor Dependents: The statute provides some leeway for claims filed on behalf of minors, allowing for extended filing deadlines under certain conditions.